dipy/dipy/doc/theory/spherical.rst

 physics and mathematics conventions.
 Here ``theta`` is the azimuth angle, as for the mathematics convention, but ``phi`` is the angle between the reference plane and OP.
-This implies different formulae for the conversions between Cartesian and spherical coordinates are easy to derive.
+This implies different formulae for the conversions between Cartesian and spherical coordinates that are easy to derive.

 .. include:: ../links_names.inc